This FAQ explains what BigMemory is and how to use it.

 -XX:MaxDirectMemorySize must not exceed physical RAM, and is likely to be less than total available RAM due to other memory requirements.

-The off-heap memory you allocate to the Terracotta server is in configuration and must not exceed the total allotted by
+The off-heap memory you allocate to the Terracotta server is in configuration and must be at least 32MB less than the total allotted by

 Do JVMs have a default value for